 There are three ways in which a stream of events can complete normally.

-• The open method of the Push Event Source returns an AutoCloseable which can be used to close the event stream.
-If the close method is called on this object then the stream is terminated by sending a close event.
+method is called on this object then the stream is terminated by sending a close event.
 If additional calls are made to the close method then they return without action.
-If the close method is called after a terminal event has been sent for any other reason then it must return without action.
+If the close method is called after a terminal event has been sent for any other reason then it must return without action. -

 Simple event passing can be achieved by connecting a Push Event Consumer directly to a Push Event Source, however this model forces a large amount of flow-control and resource management into a single location.
 Furthermore it is difficult to reuse business logic across different event streams.